Docker security

 The default seccomp profile sets the Kernel’s action when a container process attempts to execute a system call.
 An allowed action specifies an unconditional list of permitted system calls.

 For Docker container security, the default seccomp profile blocks over 40 syscalls without ill effects on the containerized applications.
 You may want to tailor this to suit your security needs, restrict it further, and limit your container to a smaller group of syscalls.
-It is recommended to have a seccomp profile for each application that permits precisely the same syscalls it needs to function.
+It is recommended that each application have a seccomp profile that permits precisely the same syscalls it needs to function.
 This will follow the security principle of the least privileged.

 Docker containers have become a cornerstone of modern application development and deployment in today’s digital landscape.
 With their numerous advantages, it is imperative to address the importance of container security.
 This blog post delved into the critical aspects of Docker container security and provided valuable insights to help you safeguard your containers effectively.